jul/aug 2010

 by Doniphan Blair

-Dennis Hopper was such a mystery man, hidden behind sunglasses, bushy moustache, and goofy sidekick character in the '60s-icon "Easy Rider" ...
+Dennis Hopper was such a mystery man, hidden behind sunglasses and goofy sidekick character in the '60s-icon "Easy Rider" few realized he was a great filmmaker and actor.

 by Doniphan Blair